hive-solutions/react-native-code-push/README.md

 ## Plugin Usage

-With the CodePush plugin downloaded and linked, and your app asking CodePush where to get the right JS bundle from, the only thing left is to add the necessary code to your app to control the following policies:
+With the ReleasiumCodePush plugin downloaded and linked, and your app asking ReleasiumCodePush where to get the right JS bundle from, the only thing left is to add the necessary code to your app to control the following policies:

 1. When (and how often) to check for an update? (for example app start, in response to clicking a button in a settings page, periodically at some fixed interval)

 2. When an update is available, how to present it to the end user?

-The simplest way to do this is to "CodePush-ify" your app's root component.
+The simplest way to do this is to "ReleasiumCodePush-ify" your app's root component.
 To do so, you can choose one of the following two options:

-* **Option 1: Wrap your root component with the `codePush` higher-order component:**
+* **Option 1: Wrap your root component with the `releasiumCodePush` higher-order component:**

   * For class component

     ```javascript
-    import codePush from "react-native-code-push";
+    import ReleasiumCodePush from "@releasium/react-native-code-push";

     class MyApp extends Component {
     }

-    MyApp = codePush(MyApp);
+    MyApp = ReleasiumCodePush(MyApp);
     ```

   * For functional component

     ```javascript
-    import codePush from "react-native-code-push";
+    import ReleasiumCodePush from "@releasium/react-native-code-push";

     let MyApp: () => React$Node = () => {
     }

-    MyApp = codePush(MyApp);
+    MyApp = ReleasiumCodePush(MyApp);
     ```

 * **Option 2: Use the [ES7 decorator](https://github.com/wycats/javascript-decorators) syntax:**